 Uncertainties in MLS measurements are estimated by combining the precisions of the radiance observations with uncertainties in the a priori estimates as described by Rodgers (1976).
-These uncertainty estimates represent the diagonal elements of the solution covariance matrix, and are provided for each profile in the MLS Level 2 data files.
-Positive values of precision in MLS products indicate that retrievals depend mainly on observed radiances rather than a priori estimates (precisions are explicitly set negative by the software to flag retrievals that are significantly affected by their a priori estimates).
-The root-mean-square (RMS) precision of individual MLS temperature profiles over this region (see domain outlined in Fig. 1) during the four measurement campaigns was 0.5-1.3 K in v3 and 0.5-1.0 K in v4 for the 19 pressure levels included in this validation.
-The corresponding RMS precision of individual water vapour volume mixing ratio profiles was 4-39% in v3 and 4-8% in v4, and the RMS precision of individual ozone volume mixing ratio profiles between 10 and 261 hPa was 1-124% in v3 (100% at 316 hPa) and 1-28% in v4 (490% at 316 hPa).
-In most cases, MLS precisions are fairly constant in mixing ratio space.
-Fractional precisions will therefore vary substantially for species with abundances that cover a large range (including water vapour and ozone).
+These uncertainty estimates represent the diagonal elements of the solution covariance matrix and are provided for each profile in the MLS Level 2 data files.
+Positive values of precision in MLS products indicate that retrievals depend mainly on observed radiances rather than a priori estimates (precisions are explicitly set to negative by the software to flag retrievals that are significantly affected by their a priori estimates).
+The root mean square (rms) precision of individual MLS temperature profiles over this region (see domain outlined in Fig. 1) during the four measurement campaigns was 0.5-1.3 K in v3 and 0.5-1.0 K in v4 for the 19 pressure levels included in this validation.
+The corresponding rms precision of individual water vapour volume mixing ratio profiles was 4-39 % in v3 and 4-8 % in v4, and the rms precision of individual ozone volume mixing ratio profiles between 10 and 261 hPa was 1-124 % in v3 (100 % at 316 hPa) and 1-28 % in v4 (490 % at 316 hPa).
+In most cases, MLS precisions at a given level are fairly constant in mixing ratio space.
+Fractional precisions will therefore vary substantially for species with large fluctuations in the horizontal or time dimensions (including water vapour and ozone in the upper troposphere).